CMSC100-Laboratory/02-my-github-page-michaelcc12/README.md

 Live Website Link: <a href="https://cmsc100-laboratory.github.io/02-my-github-page-michaelcc12/">Github Page</a>

 <p>Steps in Creating a Github Page</p>
-1. Create your GitHub repository. <br />
+1. Create your GitHub repository. <br>
-2. Make it public. <br />
+2. Make it public. <br>
-3. Go to the Settings->Pages. <br />
+3. Go to the Settings->Pages. <br>
-4. Set the branch where your GitHub Pages will be built. <br />
+4. Set the branch where your GitHub Pages will be built. <br>
-5. Add index.html and its contents. <br />
+5. Add index.html and its contents. <br>

 <p>My Key Takeaways in Doing the Exercise</p>
-<p>Creating GitHub has features that let us display static pages to the public.
+<p>GitHub has features that let us display static pages to the public through GitHub Pages.
 Flex layout offers a lot of features which let me have better control on the design and responsiveness of the page.
 The more I explore its features, the more I realize its power and potential.
 Lastly, designing web pages is not an easy task since CSS styles can become redundant and may conflict as more of it is added.  </p>